 Gun Crimes

-Respected Modesto Criminal Attorney Standing Up for the Rights of Clients Charged with Firearms and Weapons Offenses
+Passionate Modesto Criminal Attorney Standing Up for the Rights of Clients Charged with Firearms and Weapons Offenses

 During the 1980s and 1990s, California lawmakers passed some of the harshest gun crimes and weapons offenses in the country.
 While mere possession of an unlicensed firearm is a misdemeanor, most other firearm offenses are felonies, meaning they carry the potential for a lengthy jail sentence.
 Not only that, but if convicted, you may never be able to legally own a gun again.
 At the Law Office of Rebecka A. Monez, our Modesto criminal defense attorney aggressively defends clients facing all types of Stanislaus County gun crimes.